macgregor/developer-notes/game_dev/unity-install.md

 # Installing Unity on Linux (Fedora 23)
-This one wasnt too bad, you will need to create a Unity account and sign in to use Unity.
+This one wasn't too bad, you will need to create a Unity account and sign in to use Unity.

 ## Dependencies